Powerlearnproject/se-day1-assignment-DUNCORIR/README.md

 Explain what software engineering is and discuss its importance in the technology industry.

-Software engineering is the structured process of designing, developing, testing, and maintaining software applications.
-Think of it like constructing a building—just as civil engineers ensure a skyscraper is stable and functional, software engineers ensure programs run smoothly and efficiently.
+Software engineering is the structured process of designing, developing, testing, and maintaining software applications.Software engineers ensure programs run smoothly and efficiently.

 Why is this important?
 Imagine if we didn’t have structured development processes—our favorite apps would constantly crash, security breaches would be everywhere, and updates would be chaotic.
 Software engineering ensures quality, security, and reliability, making technology a fundamental pillar of modern life.